 Fruits - Achenes 3-angled, winged on margins, 4.0-5.5 mm long.

 Flowering - May - June.

-Other info. - Definitely not your fathers Echinacea!
-This plant is only found in the Ozark region of Missouri and Arkansas.
-It is, however, cultivated elsewhere.
-The plant is typical of the genus except for brilliant yellow ray ligules.
-It is easily identified in the field because of its long thin leaves and big conic disk.
+Other info. - This striking species is relatively uncommon.
+The var. paradoxa which occurs in Missouri is nearly endemic to Missouri.
+It is found in a cluster of counties toward the center of the state and southwestward, and also a few counties in northern Arkansas.
+It is also cultivated.
+The plant is typical of the genus except for its brilliant yellow ray ligules.
+It is easily identified in the field from its long thin leaves and big conic disk.